Skip to content

 • you prefer not to manage shell redirection manually.

-Run mode captures combined output.
+Run mode captures stdout and stderr together.
 If the command produces no output, sivtr exits after reporting that nothing was captured.

 Terminal window